-Health systems nationwide are working hard under very stressful circumstances as the COVID-19 pandemic rapidly expands across communities and states.
-Rather than adding to the information overload, I want to share the preparedness checklist we’ve updated for our more than 4,100 Vituity providers nationwide.
+Health systems nationwide are already experiencing or preparing for a surge in patients stemming from the COVID-19 pandemic.
+Rather than adding to the information overload, I want to share the general guidance and safety checklist we’ve created for our more than 4,100 Vituity providers nationwide.

 This checklist is geared toward emergency clinicians but appropriate for anyone with patient contact.
-As always, stay alert for specific and up-to-date direction from your medical director, health system, or local public health authorities.
+As always, stay alert for specific direction from your medical director, health system, or local public health authorities.

 - I know detailed clinical information about COVID-19.